A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$

 \SAT{} was the first combinatorial problem proven to be NP-complete \cite{Cook_1971}; in particular while the case of $k = 3$, 3\SAT, can be solved only in a time that grows exponentially with $n$, $2\SAT$ and $1\SAT$ problems can be solved in polynomial time, that is \emph{fast}.

-Using the distributive properties of the logical operators $\lor, \land$ any given $k\SAT$ $\myBooleanS$ expands in a logical OR of up to $k^m$ terms each term being a $1\SAT$ problem namely a logical AND of $m$ \myBooleanv{}s.
-Since $\literal_i \land \myconjugate{\literal}_i \equiv \myBooleanF$ the presence of a variable together with its logical complement is a necessary and sufficient condition for making a $1\SAT$ formula $\myBooleanF$, namely \emph{unsatisfiable}, and thus these terms can be omitted and so $k^m$ is just an upper bound to the number of terms.
-Conversely a satisfiable $1\SAT$ formula has only one assignment of its \myBooleanv{}s that makes it $\myBooleanT$ and that can be read scanning the formula; thus in the sequel we will freely use $1\SAT$ formulas for assignments.
+Using the distributive properties of the logical operators $\lor, \land$ any given $k\SAT$ $\myBooleanS$ expands in a logical OR of up to $k^m$ terms each term being a $1\SAT$ problem namely a logical AND of $m$ Boolean variables.
+Since $\mylitrl_i \land \myconjugate{\mylitrl}_i \equiv \myBooleanF$ the presence of a literal together with its logical complement is a necessary and sufficient condition for making a $1\SAT$ formula $\myBooleanF$, namely \emph{unsatisfiable}, and thus these terms can be omitted and so $k^m$ is just an upper bound to the number of terms.
+Conversely a satisfiable $1\SAT$ formula has only one assignment of its Boolean variables that makes it $\myBooleanT$ and that can be read scanning the formula; thus in the sequel we will freely use $1\SAT$ formulas for assignments.

-The final expanded expression can be further simplified and reordered exploiting the commutativity of the logical operators $\lor, \land$ and the properties $\literal_i \land \literal_i \equiv \literal_i \lor \literal_i \equiv \literal_i$.
+The final expanded expression can be further simplified and reordered exploiting the commutativity of the logical operators $\lor, \land$ and the properties $\mylitrl_i \land \mylitrl_i \equiv \mylitrl_i \lor \mylitrl_i \equiv \mylitrl_i$.
 All ``surviving'' terms of this expansion, the Disjunctive Normal Form (DNF), are $1\SAT$ terms, each of them representing an assignment that satisfies the problem.
 On the contrary if the DNF is empty, as happens for (\ref{formula_SAT_std}), this is a proof that there are no assignments that make the formula $\myBooleanT$: the problem is unsatisfiable.

-Expansion to DNF is a dreadful algorithm for solving \SAT{}: first of all the method is an overkill since it produces all possible solutions whereas one would be enough; in second place this brute force approach gives a running time proportional to the number of expansion terms \bigO{(k^{\frac{m}{n}})^n} whereas a modern $\SAT$ solver \cite{PaturiPudlakSaksZane_2005} run in \bigO{1.307^n}.
+Expansion to DNF is a dreadful algorithm for solving \SAT{}: first of all the method is an overkill since it produces all possible solutions whereas one would be enough; in second place this brute force approach gives a running time proportional to the number of expansion terms \bigO{(k^{\frac{m}{n}})^n} whereas modern $\SAT$ solvers run in \bigO{1.307^n} \cite{PaturiPudlakSaksZane_2005}.
 Nevertheless DNF will play a central role in the formulation of \SAT{} in Clifford algebra.